Rice University School of Architecture: PLAT

 PLAT is the student-run architecture journal at Rice Architecture.
 Each year, PLAT produces two issues: a .0 issue with a set theme in print, and a .5 issue in response that takes on different formats.
 In 2019, PLAT was awarded by the Graham Foundation and received an Honorable Mention for the Douglas Haskell Award for Student Journals through the AIA New York Center for Architecture.

 Tête-à-Tête

 Tête-à-Tête is the student-produced podcast series that features current practitioners, Rice faculty members, current students and alumni.

 Scholarships and Travel

 Studio Travel and Travel Scholarships

 Many studios at the school travel regularly at all levels.
 Totalization studios organize annual trips within the U.S., while graduate option studios and undergraduate junior studios often travel internationally.
 Recent studio travel destinations include Barcelona; Tokyo; Mexico City; Seoul; Marfa, TX; Los Angeles, CA; Washington, D.C.; and Columbus, IN.
 In 2020 and 2021 studio trips proposed for travel to Mumbai, Hong Kong, Singapore, and Buenos Aires were cancelled due to the COVID-19 pandemic.
 The studio trips are generally heavily subsidized by the school.

+The global workshop program provides faculty-led workshops that occur during the summer for students to be able to travel abroad and study various topics.
+The programs in the summer of 2024 traveled to Barcelona, Singapore, and Mexico City and the programs for the summer of 2025 are going to Tokyo and Venice.

-The school provides numerous travel fellowships, awarded to roughly 30 students each year -- undergraduate and graduate -- based on a written proposal that outlines a research ambition, itinerary, and budget.
+The school provides numerous travel fellowships, awarded to roughly 30 students each year—undergraduate and graduate—based on a written proposal that outlines a research ambition, itinerary, and budget.